Joykinuthia/yolo/README.md

 - This ensures that MongoDB is available before the backend connects.
 - The StatefulSet provides persistent storage and stable networking.

+**Step 2: Backend**
+`kubectl apply -f manifests/backend-service.yml` `kubectl apply -f manifests/backend-deployment.yml`

+- The backend deployment connects to MongoDB using the internal ClusterIP service.
+- Three replicas of the backend ensure availability and load balancing.